krutzke/esphome-vaillant-x6/README.md

 ## Vaillant X6 Interface

 The **X6 interface** is a service port found on some older Vaillant boilers (for example on Vaillant ecoTEC classic VC 196/2 - C).
 It provides a simple 5V-UART communication interface for retrieving operational data.
+I have a VCW 246/2-C.

 <p align="center">
   <img src="./doc/vaillant-board.jpg" alt="Vaillant board"/>